jtbison/web/html-css/1/README.md

 As you can see, there is no difference.

 (Make sure to add indents if you are opting to use (2).
-It's help with distinguishing content vs tags)
+It helps with distinguishing content vs tags)